radareorg/radare.org/rsoc/2019/index.md

 If you have questions or comments, visit our IRC channel #radare on Freenode.

+# Schedule

+- March 10 - Begin applications
+- March 25 - End of application acceptance
+- April 1 - Announce the selected students
+- May 15 - Start coding!
+- July 1 - First midterm evaluation
+- August 5 - Second Midterm evaluation
+- September 5 - "Pencils down" - final term evaluation
+- September 12 - Hard deadline, all changes should be in master branch and covered by tests

 # Mentors

-Members of radare2 core team have volunteered to guide students for GSoC’19.
-They were already guiding the students for GSoC'18 - GSoC’15, RSoC'16, RSoC’15 and RSoC’14.
+Members of radare2 core team have volunteered to guide students for RSoC’19.
+They were already guiding the students for previos GSoCs and RSoCs.
 Please feel free to reach out to any of them in case you need any help in selecting a project.

 - Sergi Alvarez IRC: pancake -- [@trufae](https://twitter.com/trufae)
 - Anton Kochkov IRC: xvilka -- [@akochkov](https://twitter.com/akochkov)